A new method for identifying what Cupid's invisible hand is doing. Is it spreading color blindness while turning us more "picky'' about spousal education?: EMPIRICAL ANALYSIS

-Figure \ref{fig:Decomp_GNM_19801990} presents the outcome of our main decompositions.
-Specifically, it reports the maximum and minimum extent to which certain drivers contributed to the changes in the share of educationally homogamous couples in the US between 1980 and 1990.
+This section presents the main results of decomposing changes in the share of educational homogamous couples (SEHC) and the share of inter-racial couples (SIRC) in the US between 1980 and 1990.
+The census wave-specific contingency tables are presented in Tables \ref{tab:CT1980} and \ref{tab:CT1990}.

-Figure \ref{fig:Decomp_GNM_19801990}a shows the results for the maximum, while Figure \ref{fig:Decomp_GNM_19801990}b for the minimum under the assumption that individuals sort along race first.
-Figures \ref{fig:Decomp_GNM_19801990}c and d show the results for the maximum, and minimum, respectively under the assumption that individuals sort along education first.